Remarks on paper "Two-term spectral asymptotics in linear elasticity'': Introduction

 where Since the {\it partition functions} $\mathcal{Z}^{\mp}(t):=\sum_{k=1}^\infty e^{-t\tau_k^{\mp}}$ are just the Riemann-Stieltjes integrals of $e^{-t\Lambda}$ with respect to the counting functions $\mathcal{N}^{\mp}(\Lambda)$,

 one expects that the following relations hold

-However, by a simple calculation it can be seen that which differs from the result (\ref{202.5.5-10}) of \cite{CaFrLeVa-23} by an additional integral term.
+However, by a simple calculation it can be seen that which differ from the results (\ref{202.5.5-10}) and (\ref{202.5.5-3}) of \cite{CaFrLeVa-23} by additional integral terms.
 In other words, by applying (\ref{2023.5.5-11}) and by using the asymptotic expansion (\ref{2023.5.5-1}) it is easy to see that the second term of the heat trace asymptotic expansion in \cite{Liu-21} and that obtained from \cite{CaFrLeVa-23} have different coefficients.
 Clearly, at most one of two results in papers \cite{Liu-21} and \cite{CaFrLeVa-23} can be correct.
 The authors of \cite{CaFrLeVa-23} ``predicted'' that

 should be the value $b^\mp$.
 In order to ``support'' their ``prediction'', the authors of \cite{CaFrLeVa-23} ``numerically calculated'' the values in the interval $\Lambda\in [0,3000]$ for the two-dimensional unit disk and flat cylinders in the interval $\Lambda\in [0,1000]$ as well as the unit square for $\Lambda$ in intervals $[0,1600]$, $[0,2400]$ and $[0, 2800]$).
-By comparing these ``numerical results'' in some finite intervals, the authors of \cite{CaFrLeVa-23} ``thought'' that their result is ``correct''.
+By comparing these ``numerical results'' in some finite intervals, the authors of \cite{CaFrLeVa-23} ``thought (or guess)'' that their result is ``correct''.

-In this note, we shall point out that all ``numerically calculations '' in \cite{CaFrLeVa-23} are wrong because these calculations are based on some incorrect formulas.
-Furthermore, by pointing out several serious mistakes in \cite{CaFrLeVa-23} and by Proposition 7.1 and Remarks 7.2--7.3 we show that the conclusions published by Matteo Capoferri, Leonid Friedlander, Michael Levitin and Dmitri Vassiliev \cite{CaFrLeVa-23} are completely wrong.
-Finally, we explain the correctness of proof of Theorem 1.1 in \cite{Liu-21} by giving some remarks and putting the whole proof in Appendix.
+{{\bf In this note, we shall point out that all ``numerically calculations'' and figures in \cite{CaFrLeVa-23} are wrong because these calculations are based on some incorrect formulas.
+Furthermore, by pointing out several serious errors in \cite{CaFrLeVa-23} and especially by Proposition 7.1, Remarks 7.2--7.3, and Section 8 (a result of A. Pierzchalski and B. {\O}rsted), we show that the conclusions published by Matteo Capoferri, Leonid Friedlander, Michael Levitin and Dmitri Vassiliev \cite{CaFrLeVa-23} are completely wrong.
+This also implies that the most key ``algorithm'' theory for two-term spectral asymptotics in \cite{SaVa-97} is wrong.}} Finally, we explain the correctness of proof of Theorem 1.1 in \cite{Liu-21} by giving some remarks and putting the whole proof in Appendix.
 Unlike a very special elastic Lam\'{e} operator was only dealt with on the upper-semi Euclidean space in \cite{CaFrLeVa-23}, our proof in \cite{Liu-21} had precisely investigated the corresponding elastic Lam\'{e} operator on the whole Riemannian manifold by applying (global) geometric analysis techniques so that no information had been lost in our result.

-1.09 true cm
+1.109 true cm